68 Years · 45,000+ Members In Over 25 Countries

 "Focus on what's in your control.
 Never mind the rest."

 Energy spent worrying about things outside your control is energy not spent on the things inside it.
-This is simple and almost impossible to actually practice — which is exactly why it's worth practicing.
+This is simple and almost impossible to actually practice.
+That's exactly why it's worth practicing.

 Read more →